 Firms seeking investment capital to finance business ventures must demonstrate the ability to assume and manage risks inherent to the venture.
 By doing so, the firm is able to assure investors, whether private or public, that the value of their investment will not erode, and with time, will gain value.
-Financing CCS ventures requires a long-term capital horizon, and therefore investors are likely to have a low tolerance for risks.
 Under traditional financing models, investors require that risks be bounded, quantified and accounted for either directly as an expense, or indirectly through third-party financial instruments (letters of credit, surety bonds, insurance, to name a few).